freqtrade/freqtrade/docs/backtesting.md

 !!!
 Warning "Using dynamic pairlists for backtesting"
     Using dynamic pairlists is possible, however it relies on the current market conditions - which will not reflect the historic status of the pairlist.
     Also, when using pairlists other than StaticPairlist, reproducability of backtesting-results cannot be guaranteed.
     Please read the [pairlists documentation](plugins.md#pairlists) for more information.

     To achieve reproducible results, best generate a pairlist via the [`test-pairlist`](utils.md#test-pairlist) command and use that as static pairlist.

 ### Starting balance

-Backtesting will require a starting balance, which can be given as `--dry-run-wallet <balance>` or `--starting-balance <balance>` command line argument, or via `dry_run_wallet` configuration setting.
+Backtesting will require a starting balance, which can be provided as `--dry-run-wallet <balance>` or `--starting-balance <balance>` command line argument, or via `dry_run_wallet` configuration setting.
 This amount must be higher than `stake_amount`, otherwise the bot will not be able to simulate any trade.

 ### Dynamic stake amount